 - 1.8.a.
-Facilities must be available and functioning and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
+Resources must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research facilities.
 (Core) - 1.8.b.
-Operating rooms must be equipped for foot and ankle surgery.
+Resources must include operating rooms fully equipped for surgery of the spine.
 (Core) - 1.8.c.
-There should be clinical services available for the education of fellows, including radiology, pathology, rheumatology, endocrinology, laboratory medicine, infectious disease, rehabilitation, and prosthetics and orthotics.
-(Detail) - 1.8.d.
-A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow, without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+Resources must include close cooperation with all clinical services available for the education of fellows, including neurological surgery, critical care, physical medicine and rehabilitation, neurology, radiology, pathology, laboratory medicine, anesthesiology, oncology and infectious disease.
+(Core) - 1.8.c.1.
+A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents, if present.
 (Core) - 1.9.
 The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care, if the fellows are assigned in-house call; (Core)